 Marc is nominated for his many contributions which include developing new KPIs, analyzing test results statistically, introducing new technologies, developing governance standards, training others, and producing analytic results that boost KPI performance.

 One notable example of Marc’s work is his creative approach to tracking job applications for an Evolytics client using Google Analytics Enhanced Ecommerce tracking.
-This client wanted to measure online job application flow performance for various business units, while leveraging Google Analytics (GA) marketing channel attribution.
+This client wanted to measure online job application flow performance for various business units while leveraging Google Analytics (GA) marketing channel attribution.
+Ecommerce has adapted to the landscape around it, for example, it has been said that more people now use their phones to buy online as it is quicker and they can do it from anywhere and everywhere.
+These 20 mobile ecommerce statistics delve into this area further and can provide more background for businesses who are trying to adapt their online selling and marketing for a wider audience.

 The job application flow included viewing job descriptions on one site and submitting a job application form on a second site.
 Marc first implemented Google Analytics cross-domain tracking to identify the same visit and visitor across the two sites.